 Your contact center likely handles a high volume of personally identifiable information (PII) over the course of any given day.
 Protecting that information is critical to maintaining customer trust.
 To that end, any potential technology vendor should have a clear explanation of how PII and other sensitive or confidential data is used, stored, transmitted, and deleted by their product.

-Beyond securely encrypted transmission of sensitive data, look for tech providers that utilize data scrubbing and sanitizing to remove PII before text is ingested or reaches a point of rest.
+Beyond securely encrypted transmission of sensitive data, look for tech providers that use data scrubbing and sanitizing to remove PII before text is ingested or reaches a point of rest.

 For example, Laivly’s attended automation application runs data scrubbing to remove all PII, credit card information, and other sensitive data before sending any text for internal analysis and recommendation.
 A secondary scrubber is built into the back-end server space to further ensure data with the potential to carry PII is not tracked or stored.
 Laivly’s agent assist tool relies on machine learning, so historical data is also thoroughly scrubbed of sensitive information prior to ingestion.